ibm-cloud-docs/Backup/restore-from-another-computer.md

 8. Then, click **Run Restore**.
 9. The files are restored when the Status displays **Restore completed** on the **Process Details** screen.
 Click **Close** to close the window and return to the main Cloud Backup Portal screen.

 ## Verifying the restore
 {: #verifyrestore}

-1. Connect to the root of Server 2 through ssh.
+1. Connect to the root of Server 2 through SSH.
 2. List the files and all directory entries in a long format.
     ```sh
     ls -la